-We’ve had quite a few readers ask for some trick-or-treat-signs for candy this Halloween, at a time that we may want to hand out candy but uh, maybe in a no-contact way.
+We’ve had quite a few readers ask for some trick-or-treat-signs for candy to help keep a socially distanced Halloween.
+This is a time that we may want to hand out candy but uh, maybe in a less-contact way.
 And hey, we found some great ones, most of them affordable printables.

 The good news: Halloween is usually outside.
-While the CDC is recommending that we find alternatives for Halloween this year, there are some communities with low Covid numbers, where officials think it’s a better alternative to keep some socially distant trick-or-treating, rather than moving kids to crowded indoor parties.
+While the CDC recommended that we find alternatives for Halloween in 2020, 2021 is looking a lot more promising.
+In communities with low Covid numbers, trick-or-treating seems like it will be back on, even when officials think it’s a better alternative to keep some socially distant trick-or-treating, rather than moving kids to crowded indoor parties.

 Just be sure if your kids are going out, they’re being safe in all the ways we know how by now.
 That includes wearing a Halloween costume that incorporates a face mask.